vpolaris/Podman-Vaultwarden/README.md

 You need to setup Podman 3.0 on host machine.
 Your firewall is configured to accept connection on port 80,443

-Si SELinux is active consider apply this settings
+if SELinux is active consider apply this settings

 #SELinux
 semanage fcontext -a -t fusefs_t '/data(/.*)?'